yasminaElg/hackaton_project/docs/guide.md

 - A button to create a new hackaton.
 - A form to create / update hackatons which will perform requests to the backend.

+You should have all the knowledge necessary to create your own forms with react.
 You can also plug the landing page to the read route, to fetch all hackaton data and replace the placeholder / lorem you used before with the real DB data.

 To finish off, the admin side should only be accessed by authorized member only.
 We won't make a full login / create account process.
 We will use the authentication token provided by the backend.